 Iceland, Greenland and the Faroe Islands use Northern European standards with 220V and 50Hz, and a F-type power socket with two round prongs, so you might have to bring an adaptor if you visit from the UK, United States or Canada, for example.

-The people is those 3 destination have their own charming character and flavour.
+The people in these 3 destinations have their own charming character and flavour.
 Greenlanders are very much connected to their fascinating Inuit culture and the people of Faroe Islands and Iceland to their heritage from the Viking history.
-Icelanders are known to be a very creative and modern culture – you can find almost all of us on Facebook and Snapchat 🙂 All nationalities are known for being calm, welcoming and warm hearted.
+Icelanders are known for their very creative and modern culture – you can find almost all of us on Facebook and Snapchat 🙂 All nationalities are known for being calm, welcoming and warm hearted.

 The standard of living is Nordic/Scandinavian and yes …that means it’s probably more expensive than where you come from.
 Make sure you have enough funds and treat yourself with this special Nordic adventure.

 Our Self-Drive Tours include car rental, accommodation and a suggestion for an itinerary, that provides you with information about where to go and what to explore along the way.
 Self-Drive Tours are a beautiful way to discover our destination at your own pace while having the comfort of an organized itinerary.